Sonsbeek '49: Europese Beeldhouwkunst in de Open Lucht

 Nel Klaassen, Eert de Vrouw, 1949

-Location: Utrechtsestraat, Arnhem (in between ArtEZ and Museum Arnhem)
+Location: Utrechtsestraat (in between ArtEZ and Museum Arnhem)